 To the majority of runners testing out new shoes, landing comfort is the most important factor.
 To decide which design has the best landing comfort, we take into account comfort while running from the first mile through the last (at least six miles at a time).
 Out-of-box comfort is always nice, but it's not a deciding factor for the best landing comfort.
 It's never fun finding out halfway through an hour-long run that the shoes that were so comfy when you ran from one side of the shoe store to the other are now the most ridiculously regrettable things you've ever put on your feet, leaving you not remembering why you even run anymore.
 No one wants that.

-Unsurprisingly, a design with more cushioning like the Brooks Ghost 10 typically scores higher in landing comfort.
+Unsurprisingly, designs with more cushioning like the Brooks Ghost 10 and Brooks Glycerin 16 typically score higher in landing comfort.
 The usual formula for the best landing comfort is a balanced design that is not too cushy and not too firm.
 You need balanced cushioning to find consistent comfort.
-We find this with the Nike Pegasus 34, which scored near the top of our measure.
-Its secret is that it embeds Zoom Air units in the forefoot and heel of its stiff, but cushy Duralon blown rubber midsole.
+We find this with the Nike Pegasus 35, which scored near the top of our measure.
+Its secret is that it embeds Zoom Air units across the entirety of the midsole.